- This programme is designed for students with a background in Artificial Intelligence or related disciplines with a focus on AI

 - Gain the skills to advance the study of the brain and cognition through typical AI tools

-- Explore the leading methods in computational modeling to understand naturally intelligent systems, build artificially intelligent systems, and improve interaction between them
+- Explore the leading methods in computational modelling to understand naturally intelligent systems, building artificially intelligent systems, and improve the interaction between them

 - Prepare for a career in data science, academia, R&D, software development, machine learning, policy advisor and more

 The Master's programme in Artificial Intelligence at Radboud has a distinctly cognitive focus, centred around computational modelling.
 We offer students two exciting specialisations: cognitive computing and intelligent technology.

 Radboud also offers two unique double degree options in combination with the AI programme: computing science, and cognitive neuroscience.

 At Radboud, you will also have access to other great research institutes.
 This programme works closely with the Donders Institute for Brain, Cognition and Behaviour, conducting research in EEG, fMRI, and MEG.
 This programme also cooperates with the Radboud Behavioural Science Institute and its Virtual Reality Laboratory.

 Radboud is also proud of its record in regards to graduates, who often go on to do a PhD or are offered jobs even before graduation.

 In the Master’s programme Artificial Intelligence, you will learn how to advance the study of brain and cognition by adopting typical AI tools, such as computer simulation, brain-computer interfacing and robotic design.